 This is becoming one of the common transmission fluid leaks on these older automatics.
 If the trans is leaking fluid in small puddles while the car sits for longer periods suspect this seal.
 You can be fooled thinking it is coming from the pan gasket.

-Genuine Mercedes special Oring seal for the bowden cable housing where it connects to the right side of the automatic transmission.
+Custom ordered for a better fit than original! special Oring seal for the bowden cable housing where it connects to the right side of the automatic transmission.
 This is a common leak area and you may be fooled into thinking it is leaking out of the pan gasket.

 Illustrated 6 page step-by-step instructions for proper removal and installation of the modulator upgrade for the years and models noted here.
 Includes how-to specific details for using the new adjustment cap on the upgraded OEM modulators now available.
 These are installation instructions only.